Globe Blue Spruce (tree form)

 Globe Blue Spruce (tree form) is a dense evergreen dwarf tree, selected and trained to grow in a small tree-like form with the primary plant grafted high atop a standard.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

-This is a relatively low maintenance dwarf tree.
+This is a high maintenance dwarf tree that will require regular care and upkeep.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Globe Blue Spruce (tree form) is ideal for use as a garden accent or patio feature, and is recommended for the following landscape applications;